This article is part two of our custom Peakboard extensions series:

 new CustomListPropertyDefinition { Name = "MaximumOfSomething", Value = "5",

-new CustomListPropertyDefinition { Name = "MySecretCode", Value = "18899", TypeDefinition = TypeDefinition.String.With(masked: true) },Here’s a sample screenshot of a masked parameter:
+new CustomListPropertyDefinition { Name = "MySecretCode", Value = "18899", TypeDefinition = TypeDefinition.String.With(masked: true) },Here’s what the masked parameter looks like:

-The last thing we want to discuss are multliline texts.
-These are typically used for long SQL statement or JSON / XML fragments.
+Finally, let’s create a multi-line text parameter.
+These parameters are typically used for long code-like text.
+For example, SQL statements or JSON / XML fragments.

 new CustomListPropertyDefinition { Name = "MultilineDescription",

-In the next part of our series we learn how to build functions that can be used in both LUA scripts and building blocks: Part III - Custom-made Functions
+In the next part of this series, we’ll explain how to build functions that can be used in both LUA scripts and Building Blocks: Part III - Custom-made Functions.